acend/website-hugo/site/content/en/about/_index.md

     - title: "Christof Lüthi"
       image: "images/team/AC_ChristofLuethi@2x.jpg"
-      designation: "Trainer, Puzzle ITC"
+      designation: "Trainer, tim&koko AG"
       abstract: "Christof is back from his trip around the world, has dived a lot and got to know different cultures.
 With a fresh spirit and curiosity, he is now on a journey of discovery in the Cloud Native world."
       experience: "Christof started his IT apprenticeship around 2000, after which he completed his FH and MAS in Computer Science at Bern University of Applied Sciences.
 He also worked first as a systems engineer and then as a software developer and architect for many years.
 It is precisely this interface in the area of middleware with a preference for data that he likes best.
-He has been a Kafka specialist at Puzzle ITC since 2019 and works a lot in the cloud-native environment for various customers."
+He has been a Kafka specialist at tim&koko since 2024 and works a lot in the cloud-native environment for various customers."
       linkedin: "https://www.linkedin.com/in/christof-luethi/"

     - title: "Christoph Aymon"